2026 Kentucky Oaks horses, odds, predictions, posts: Expert who nailed 12 doubles reveals picks

 Jody Demling, who has nailed 12 doubles at Churchill Downs, reveals his 2026 Kentucky Oaks picks for the Friday, May 1, race for 3-year-old fillies

-The 2026 Kentucky Oaks will get underway on Friday, May 1, from Churchill Downs at 8:40 p.m.
+Like the Kentucky Derby, the Kentucky Oaks has a rich and long history as Friday will be the 152nd running of the race.
+Zany has been installed as the 4-1 morning line favorite for the field of 14.
+She is trained by four-time Oaks winner Todd Pletcher.
+Post time for the 2026 Kentucky Oaks is 8:40 p.m.
 ET.
-It will feature some of the best 3-year-old fillies in horse racing.
-It is also expected to be a tight field, with seven horses at 10-1 or lower.
-Zany is the 4-1 favorite, despite finishing second to Percy's Bar (6-1) at the Ashland Stakes earlier in April at Keeneland Race Course.
+Bet the Kentucky Oaks with the latest TwinSpires offer code CBSSPORTS to receive up to $400 in bonus bets here, double what's available to the general public:

-Among the other favorites include Meaning (5-1), Explora (6-1), Counting Stars (8-1), Prom Queen (8-1), Always a Runner (10-1) and Bella Ballerina (10-1).
-With the field in place, now is the perfect time to make 2026 Kentucky Oaks picks.
+Other favorites include Meaning at 5-1 and Explora and Percy's Bar are both at 6-1.
+Counting Stars and Prom Queen come back at 8-1 with Always a Runner at 10-1.
 Before making any 2026 Kentucky Oaks picks, be sure to see the 2026 Kentucky Oaks predictions and best bets from SportsLine's elite horse racing expert Jody Demling.

-Bet the Kentucky Oaks with the latest TwinSpires offer code CBSSPORTS to receive up to $400 in bonus bets here:

 A fixture in the horse racing world who has been writing about, talking about and betting on races for years, Demling has nailed the Kentucky Oaks-Derby double 12 times in the last 17 years.
 He also predicted the top three 2025 Kentucky Derby finishers in the correct order, helping him cash a $1,682 superfecta, and called the exacta in last year's Preakness.
 Anyone who has followed him on horse racing betting sites could be way up.